 The procedure may be performed on an outpatient basis using a gentle, relaxing medicine and local anesthetic.
 The technique is described below.
 Talk to your doctor about your risks and recovery expectations.

-After your doctor injects some anesthetic to numb the area, he inserts a thin needle called a cannula through your back and into the herniated disc.
-He uses a fluoroscope, which displays live X-ray images, to guide the placement of the cannula.
+After your doctor injects some anesthetic to numb the area, he or she inserts a thin needle called a cannula through your back and into the herniated disc.
+Your doctor uses a fluoroscope, which displays live X-ray images, to guide the placement of the cannula.
 See illustration 1.

 As shown in illustration 2, the surgeon inserts a small radiofrequency probe through the cannula and into the disc.
 The device sends pulses of radio waves to dissolve small portions of the disc nucleus.
 Because the doctor removes only enough disc material to reduce the pressure inside the disc, your spine remains stable.